Child Tax Credit: What Will The Revised Credit Mean For Families?

 Results from a recent basic-income experiment provide even more clues as to the benefits of these Child Tax Credit payments.
 The city of Stockton, California sent $500 per month to a group of families making less than the city’s median income of $46,000 per year.
 The families mostly spent the money on essential items, including food, bills, and household items.
 The extra money also reduced income volatility and likely the stress of not knowing when the next paycheck would arrive or how much it would be.
 It also had a positive effect on health, happiness and anxiety without reducing one’s will to work.

 “It’s good that we’re reducing poverty,” says Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College.
 “And the fact that we could reduce it with a tax credit increase that’s not dramatic — we might be almost doubling it, but in dollar terms is not that much — so the fact that we could have done that and we hadn’t done it sooner, I think it’s kind of outrageous.
-But it also tells you that the way we think about poverty — the poverty line, where were we put it (which is at an annual income of $26,500 for a family of four) — it’s not really realistic.”MORE NEWS: Baltimore Officials Ask Biden For More Federal Resources On The Ground To Combat Violent Crime
+But it also tells you that the way we think about poverty — the poverty line, where were we put it (which is at an annual income of $26,500 for a family of four) — it’s not really realistic.”MORE NEWS: Fourth Stimulus Check: Where Do Things Stand With Another Relief Payment?

 “So that’s why a little bit more money can push you over the poverty line,” Nersisyan continues.
 “But that doesn’t necessarily mean you’re not poor in a more realistic sense.”